 Coalition Deal Keeps Netanyahu in Power

-The 3-year-deal will let Benjamin Netanyahu remain in power for 18 months, after which his rival Benny Gantz will succeed him.
+The three-year deal will let Benjamin Netanyahu remain in power for 18 months, after which his rival will succeed him as prime minister of Israel.

 JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu and his rival Benny Gantz said Monday that they have forged a deal to form a coalition government, ending months of political paralysis and averting what would have been a fourth election in just over a year.